A Quick and Easy Fix for Blocked Sinks and Showers

 Conclusion

-- Do not flush your toilet if it is blocked.
-It will only make matters worse
+- Don’t flush when your toilet is blocked – it’ll only make things worse

 - Having the right equipment (rubber gloves, plunger) is important

 - Be patient!
-It may take some time before you see results.
+You may not see immediate results.

 - Don’t hesitate to call a professional plumber when necessary.